Call Our Sussex Damp Experts team now for quote, consultation and advice:

 An examination is the first step toward fixing any damp problems in your home.
 At Sussex Damp Experts, our damp proofing team will only report on legitimate damp issues and propose valuable and cost-effective solutions.
 Our moisture proofing experts can assess your home, conduct a damp and timber survey, and recommend the best course of action for repairs.
-As is the case with our experts, a damp surveyor must be approved by the Property Care Association (PCA).

 When we evaluate any building, regardless of its age, rot is frequently the cause of any timber decay within the structure.
 Wood rot can take two forms: dry rot and wet rot, both of which are caused by the fungal degradation of wooden timbers.

 Sussex Damp Experts offers a wide range of damp proofing and treatments and is confident in our ability to provide cost-effective repairs backed by our 30-year guarantee.

 You can rely on our damp proofing experts to assess the problems in our detailed surveys and provide you with the most professional services to give you peace of mind for the future, whether it’s rising damp treatment, basement waterproofing, wet rot control, timber treatments, or other damp proofing expertise.